Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 **Threat Level:** A method of classification for entities.
 Threat Levels range from, in ascending order of security, Green, Yellow, Orange, Red, Black, and White.

 ### **Clarification**
-**Corporation Personnel:** Anyone who is ranked Classification - D to Classification - O in the Nova Corporation.
+**Corporation Personnel:** Anyone who is ranked Classification - D to Classification - O in the Nova Corporation and are currently employed and actively on-duty or are on the ‘Corporation Team’ when interpreted in Article 2, Section 2.

 **Innovation Personnel:** Any and all applicable personnel that have access to or are on the Innovation Department team.